I’ve lost that loving feeling and it’s gone, gone. woah woah woah…

 We are also not robots, able to put aside or separate our inner soul’s needs, when the work we are doing feels increasing unaligned.
 I care about the planet, I care about ensuring a sustainable and healthy environment for my kids’ future and their kids’ futures.
 But I can’t do it at the expense of my soul.
 Fostering change and creating a sustainable future in a way that ignores the cultural context we also need to shift and the cultural narratives that continue to cause harm has become too alien for me.
 I have lost that loving feeling with the work I have been doing and I’m heartbroken.

-Mostly because fighting the patriarchy has been something I’ve been aware of and have had energy for, for a very long time, but when the patriarchy finally tells me in no uncertain terms that it does not value my way of working and just seems hell bent on continuing to work in the same way that it ever has, despite talk of change and especially in this time of urgency, I feel utterly defeated, like my heart has been crushed up and put through a grinder.
+Mostly because fighting the patriarchy takes a lot of energy.
+Being able to stay in the moment when it constantly tells you in no uncertain terms, that it does not value your way of working and being is exhausting.
+Despite the talk about the need for change, and equity, and justice, instead, in this time of urgency, I see some leaning into to the old ways of working.
+It is exahusting and frustrating.
+I feel utterly defeated, like my heart has been crushed up and put through a grinder.

 Your way of working does not fit here.
 Conform or be rejected.

 Caring for the planet must be done within this way of working.

 Even though it is this way of working precisely that has left us with a planet exploited, devalued, depleted.
 Even though it is this way of working precisely that has left us with giant areas of disparity, inequaliative, disconnectedness, despair.